3 insights, 2 findings, 1 action (February 13, 2020)

 III.
 Don’t let your retirement dreams be just dreams

 Dreams will always be dreams unless you set goals to achieve them.
-If your retirement is stuck in the dream stage, you just need to translate those dreams into goals.
+If your retirement is stuck in the dream stage, you must translate those dreams into goals.
 A system I frequently use is the SMART goal planning system.
-This system requires creating goals that are Specific, Measurable, Achievable, Realistic And Trackable.
+This system requires creating goals that are Specific, Measurable, Achievable, Realistic, And Trackable.

 An example of how this would look in the context of retirement is: